 By Bus:

-- Extensive Network: Morocco boasts an extensive network of buses operated by various companies, connecting cities, towns, and remote villages across the country.
+Morocco boasts an extensive network of buses operated by various companies, connecting cities, towns, and remote villages across the country.

 - Budget-Friendly: Buses are a budget-friendly option for travel in Morocco, with frequent departures and affordable fares.